DUI Felony Defense Requires Specialized Representation

 In most jurisdictions, due to federal “carrot-and-stick” legislation, the state laws relating to DUI-DWI have “minimum mandatory” punishment guidelines that prevent a judge from handing out a light punishment during DUI sentencing.
 These guidelines also may call for moving repeat offender misdemeanors into a higher “classification” of misdemeanor, or even demand that yet another DUI is a felony DUI.

 For a misdemeanor DUI-DWI, the typical maximum period of incarceration is 12 months.
 However, DUI-DWI offenders with repeated DUI arrests face FELONY punishment for a third, fourth (or in some states) even a SECOND offense.
+Call us today to get highly experienced lawyer who has performed hundreds of DUI felony defense cases.

 The Difference Between Enhanced DUI and Aggravated DUI